EFForg/crocodilehunter/README.md

 Then to push new towers to the server run
 `export CH_PROJ=<projectname>; python3 api_client.py add_towers`

-It is reccomended to add this command to a cron job to regularly push towers.
+It is recommended to add this command to a cron job to regularly push towers.

 ### Raspberry Pi
-Crocodile hunter works on a raspberry pi 4!
+Crocodile hunter works on a Raspberry Pi 4!
 Some considerations to take into account:
-* We do not support the raspberry pi 3.
+* We do not support the Raspberry Pi 3.
 It may work but I suspect it doesn't have enough processing power.
 YMMV.
 * Fast Fourier Transforms, which are necessary for digital signal processing can be slow on the pi.
 The first few towers you find may take a while to process, after that the transforms are cached so it will go quicker.
-* You can speed up the process by overclocking the raspberry pi.
+* You can speed up the process by overclocking the Raspberry Pi.
 Details can be found here:  https://www.tomshardware.com/reviews/raspberry-pi-4-b-overclocking,6188.html
-* installing from apt raspbian will install an incompatible version of libbladerf.
+* installing from apt Raspbian will install an incompatible version of libbladerf.
 The version must be at least 7.0 or higher.
-If on a raspberry pi it is reccomended to install from source instead of from repos.
+If on a Raspberry Pi it is recommended to install from source instead of from repos.